 After successfully completing the defense of the master's thesis, students wishing to pursue the Ph.D. degree must first satisfactorily complete qualifying procedures.
-The method of assessing the candidate's performance within their chosen area may vary depending upon the particular program area.
-Options available to Clinical and Non-clinical students are outlined below.
+The method of assessing the candidate's performance within their major area of study may vary depending upon that area.
+Options available to Clinical Psychology and Psychological Sciences students are outlined below.

-I. Clinical Program
+I. Clinical Program Areas of Study

-At the end of the second or third year of residence (specific dates announced in advance) students in any track of the Clinical Psychology program who have completed their master's thesis as well as 3 core courses (excluding PSY601) are eligible to participate in the qualifying procedures, which are necessary in order to be admitted to candidacy for the Ph.D.
+At the end of the second or third year of residence (specific dates announced in advance) students in any major areas of study within the Clinical Psychology program who have completed their master's thesis as well as the required coursework (the History and Systems online course, at least 2 of the 4 discipline-specific knowledge courses, and 2 of the 3 courses in the methodology/statistics sequence) are eligible to participate in the qualifying procedures, which are necessary in order to be admitted to candidacy for the Ph.D.
 The purpose of these procedures is to allow the student to demonstrate competency in the conduct of empirical research and in clinical assessment and identification of appropriate evidence-based interventions.
 The Director of Clinical Training coordinates these procedures.

 The qualifying procedures occur only once a year, following the end of the Spring Semester, with clinical materials generally due by June 1st.
 In order to participate in the procedures, the student must have successfully defended a master's thesis and submitted documentation no later than May 15.
-The usual sequence of the procedures is that all clinical materials are due two weeks after they become available to students (typically on May 15th), with the exception of the research component (proof of submission of a first-authored manuscript), which is due September 15th.
+The usual sequence of the procedures is that all clinical materials are due two weeks after they become available to students (typically on May 15th), with the exception of the research component (proof of submission of a first-authored empirical manuscript), which is due September 15th.

 The qualifying procedures are designed to assess competence in clinical and research skills.
-There are several documents that the student must prepare, including a CV (standard format), research essay (500 words), theoretical orientation essay (500 words), and a clinical case analysis.
+There are several documents that the student must prepare, including a CV (standard format), research essay (500 words), theoretical orientation essay (500 words), diversity essay (500 words), and a clinical case analysis.
 An additional component of the qualifying procedures is the submission of an original first authored paper to a peer-reviewed journal.
 See Qualifying Procedures Packet for full description of qualifying procedures.

-Two faculty members grade each element of the clinical qualifying procedures, including the de-identified clinical case analysis, using the following marking system: 3 for outstanding, 2 for pass, 1 for borderline, and 0 for failure.
+Two faculty members grade each element of the clinical qualifying procedures, including the de-identified clinical case analysis, using the following marking system: 3 for outstanding, 2 for average/pass, 1 for borderline, and 0 for failure.
 Intermediate decimal numbers may be used.
-In order to pass on a given component (CV, research essay, theoretical orientation essay, clinical case analysis), the student must achieve an average mark of at least 1.5.
+In order to pass on a given component (CV, research essay, theoretical orientation essay, diversity essay, clinical case analysis), the student must achieve an average mark of at least 1.5.
 An average mark of 2.5 or above on any of the components will earn a commendation.
-The Qualifying Research Paper Evaluation Form (found online) is used to evaluate the first-authored research paper.
-The student must receive an overall grade of 3 or higher in order to pass this component.
+The Qualifying Research Paper Evaluation Form is used to evaluate the first-authored research paper and must be completed by two faculty members in the Psychology Department.
+The student must receive an overall grade of 3 or higher (out of 5) in order to pass this research component.
 Although the qualifying procedures occur in early summer for the convenience of students, it must be recognized that many faculty are not on the academic payroll during the summer and cannot be expected to grade components of the qualifying procedures during that time.
 Thus, the results are generally not available until about September 1.